simonangel-fong/Note_Tech/Database/dba_backup_recovery/recoverability/archive_redolog/archive_redolog.md

     - can be `31` **different destinations**.
     - may be **local** (a directory) or **remote** (an Oracle Net alias for a standby database).
   - If using `file system storage`, it is recommended that you add multiple locations **across different disks**. 分散分布
-  - If the `fast recovery area` is enabled, by default the `USE_DB_RECOVERY_FILE_DEST` is specified as an archived redo log file destination.
+  - If the `fast recovery area` is enabled, by default `DB_RECOVERY_FILE_DEST` is specified as an archived redo log file destination.

 - Naming: